 This Soho institution’s offering of pulled pork sandwiches, ribs, chicken wings, burgers and mac ‘n’ cheese will ensure neither adult nor child leave hungry.
 Or with a clean face.
 The best bit?
 There's a dedicated kids' menu that offers little rib nibblers the chance to delve into three courses and a drink for just £4.95.

 The starter and dessert are pre-determined (veggies and hummus, then ice lollies) but there are a range of meaty mains to choose from.
-Sign up to become a Q-Card holder and you'll receive a bunch of additional offers as well, including kids eating free all day on weekends.
+Download the Q-Club app to your phone and you'll receive a bunch of additional offers as well, including kids eating free all day on weekends.

-You can find Bodean's all over London including Balham, Clapham, Fulham, Old Street, Soho, Covent Garden, Muswell Hill and Tower Hill (though Soho’s remains our favourite)
+You can find Bodean's all over London including Balham, Clapham, Fulham, Old Street, Soho, Covent Garden and Tower Hill (though Soho remains our favourite)

 Mark Hix’s plush and moody Brewer Street restaurant wouldn’t be the first place that would come to mind to take a child.
 But given the chef himself has campaigned for better food in restaurants for children, it’s actually rather apt.

-It’s not the cheapest restaurant in town, but there is a 'kids under 10 eat free' special that pops up from time to time.
-It's best to check ahead in advance, but it usually runs 4-6pm on weekdays and noon-6pm on weekends and only when accompanied by a dining adult.
-Options include fish and chips with mushy peas and a breaded chicken escalope and prawn cocktail.
+It’s not the cheapest restaurant in town, most items on the children's menu cost around £7, but there is a 'kids under 10 eat free' special that pops up on a regular basis.
+It's best to check ahead in advance, but it usually runs 4-6pm on weekdays and noon-6pm on weekends when accompanied by a dining adult.
+Options include fish and chips with mushy peas and Atlantic prawn cocktail.
 It’s just a shame the kids won’t get to sample the excellent cocktails on offer in Mark’s Bar down below...

-If it’s pizza that the kids are craving then give either Homeslice a try, rather than the big chains.
-There’s no special menu, but given that pizzas arrive whole (and large) at the table for sharing, that’s not really a problem.
-Certain pizzas can be bought by the slice, too, which is perfect for those who aren't so fond of sharing.
+If it’s pizza that the kids are craving then give Homeslice a try, rather than the big chains.
+There’s no special menu, but given that the enormous 20 inch pizzas arrive whole at the table for sharing, that’s not really a problem.
+Certain pizzas can be bought by the slice, too, which is perfect for those who aren't so fond of communal eating.

 Children will no doubt enjoy being able to use their own pizza slice to cut and share out the pizza, as well as the fun of seeing pizzas go in and out of the busy ovens in the open kitchen.
 It’s informal, loud and bustling, so there’s no need for anyone to be too quiet either.
 Oh, and the pizzas are far better than those at the big chains, too.

-Homeslice has locations in Neal's Yard, Fitzrovia, Shoreditch, City and White City
+Homeslice has locations in Neal's Yard, Fitzrovia, Shoreditch, City, Marylebone and White City

 Mini platters are available on the special kids’ menu alongside familiar favourites, with a main and dessert coming in around the £6 mark.
+They're more delicately spiced than the adult thalis.
 Colouring books and crayons keep young diners occupied between courses.

 Masala Zone has locations in Covent Garden, Soho, Earl's Court, Islington, Bayswater, Camden

-London’s city farms are ideal entertainment (and education) for children, and this one comes with a particularly appealing independently run café.
-It’s open 10am-3.45pm from Wednesday to Sunday.
-The daily menu is a simple assortment of sandwiches, pastries, cakes, toasties and the like, while daily-changing dishes dictated by what’s growing are the real highlight.
-Anything using the excellent laid-that-day eggs are always recommended, and smaller portions of just about everything can be made for kids, too.
+London’s city farms are ideal entertainment (and education) for children, and Mudchute Park and Farm comes with a particularly appealing independently run café.
+It’s open 9.30am-3pm from Tuesday to Friday, and until 5pm on weekends.
+The daily menu is a simple assortment of breakfast items, paninis, hot lunches and the like.
+Pastas, fish fingers or sausages and mash from the children's menu will set you back around £4.
+Anything using the excellent laid-that-day eggs is always recommended.

 This article is part of our Best of London Food and Drink series.
 Visit the page for more recommendations of where to enjoy the capital's top food and drink, categorised by cuisine, food type and more.